-In October 2022, the CEC adopted amendments to its LMS (California Code of Regulations, Title 20, §§ 1621-1625), effective April 1, 2023.3 The amendments are designed to help integrate renewables on the grid by aligning electricity use with generation and capacity using energy storage, with the goals of improving air quality, helping to mitigate future climate change, and creating downward pressure on electric rates.
-LMS strives to achieve these goals by encouraging the use of energy at off-peak hours, encouraging the control of daily and seasonal peak loads to improve electricity system efficiency and reliability, reducing or delaying the need for new electrical capacity, and reducing fossil fuel consumption and greenhouse gas emissions.4
+In October 2022, the CEC adopted amendments to its LMS (California Code of Regulations, Title 20, §§ 1621-1625), effective April 1, 2023.
+The amendments are designed to help integrate renewables on the grid by aligning electricity use with generation and capacity using energy storage, with the goals of improving air quality, helping to mitigate future climate change, and creating downward pressure on electric rates.
+LMS strives to achieve these goals by encouraging the use of energy at off-peak hours, encouraging the control of daily and seasonal peak loads to improve electricity system efficiency and reliability, reducing or delaying the need for new electrical capacity, and reducing fossil fuel consumption and greenhouse gas emissions.

-LMS does not set rates, but instead require that load-serving entities subject to 20 CCR § 1623.1 offer rates or programs structured according to the LMS requirements.
+LMS does not set rates but instead requires that load-serving entities subject to 20 CCR § 1623.1 offer rates or programs structured according to the LMS requirements.
 The standards apply to major entities such as large investor-owned utilities (IOUs), large publicly owned utilities (POUs), and large CCAs, who provide over 700 GWh of electricity annually.
 To meet the LMS, CCAs are allowed to either create their own rates or programs or participate in already existing IOU programs and rate offerings.
-To meet the LMS, CCAs are allowed to either create their own rates or programs or participate in already existing IOU programs and rate offerings.
+VCE is on the cusp between "large" and "small" CCAs as per the LMS definition, sometimes providing less than 700 GWh of electricity annually, but is completing this requirement as a "large" CCA in good faith, demonstrating its commitment to the importance of load shift.